United Center - Chicago Bulls

 Atmosphere 4

-The Bulls are still a popular draw at the United Center and many games are filled at or near capacity.
-The main concourse aisles are usually buzzing with commerce, folks grabbing something to eat or checking out many of the interactive video screens that highlight the history of the team including those six NBA titles between 1991 and 1998.
+The Bulls are still a popular draw at the United Center, and many games are filled at or near capacity.
+The main concourse aisles are usually buzzing with commerce, folks grabbing something to eat or checking out many of the interactive video screens that highlight the history of the team, including those six NBA titles between 1991 and 1998.

-There are also various areas such as the Goose Island Bar and Giordano’s where patrons can relax and enjoy a few drinks and Chicago-style eats while being away from their seats in the main bowl.
+There are also various areas, such as the Goose Island Bar and Giordano’s, where patrons can relax and enjoy a few drinks and Chicago-style eats while being away from their seats in the main bowl.
 The upper concourse also offers four social area bars at each corner that open up to the seating area for views of the game.

 The attention grabber at the United Center is the championship banners that hang from the rafters of both the Bulls and the Blackhawks.
 One only has to gaze at the six championship banners by the Bulls and the retired jersey numbers of Michael Jordan and Scottie Pippen to breathe in the rich history of the team from two decades ago.

 The massive seating bowl is large and never feels too steep or cramped.
-The main aisles open up in the middle resulting in a very easily accessible way to your seat.
+The main aisles open up in the middle, resulting in a very easily accessible way to your seat.
 You never feel as if you’re hiking up a mountain to get to your seat.
-The same goes for the lower concourse where you feel almost on top of the action taking place on the hardwood.
+The same goes for the lower concourse, where you feel almost on top of the action taking place on the hardwood.

 The Madhouse Team Store, located in the east addition to the arena, is a 10,000-square-foot retail store offering official team merchandise and exclusive Madhouse apparel.
 Fans have the opportunity to make play-by-play calls via interactive touchscreens located inside repurposed CTA train cars.
 They can also insert themselves into iconic team photos to share on social media.
-There are also special sale prices on certain gear and giant-size replicas of both the Stanley Cup and Larry O’Brien Trophy for more photo ops.
+There are also special sale prices on certain gear and giant-size replicas of both the Stanley Cup and the Larry O’Brien Trophy for more photo ops.

 Neighborhood 3

-When there is an event at the United Center the surrounding neighborhood is buzzing with fans heading to the game and grabbing a bite to eat and drink before a Bulls game.
-The West End of Chicago does have a reputation, but just like the South Side where the Sox play, the neighborhood is fine during hockey and basketball games.
+When there is an event at the United Center, the surrounding neighborhood is buzzing with fans heading to the game and grabbing a bite to eat and drink before a Bulls game.
+The West End of Chicago does have a reputation, but just like the South Side, where the Sox play, the neighborhood is fine during hockey and basketball games.

 Hawkeye’s is known for its homemade chili and hamburger specials.
-There is also an array of wine, spirits, and beers.
+There is also an array of wines, spirits, and beers.
 On warmer days, the sidewalk patio makes for a nice choice before a game.
 Park Tavern serves $3 drafts before every Bulls game, a savings of 70 percent off the price of beer at the arena, and The Ogden and WestEnd offer incredible food, chef-driven dishes, and plenty of flat-screen TVs.

 If you are looking for a popular spot in all of Chicago, The Billy Goat on Madison is a few blocks away and is known for its “cheezborgers,” made popular from Saturday Night Live.
 The restaurant is also part of Chicago lore as being the architect of the Billy Goat Curse that saw the Chicago Cubs go 108 years between World Series victories.